 Advisers and chaperones should create a system to monitor and ensure student participation in scheduled activities.

-- Possession or use alcohol, illegal drugs, fireworks, guns or weapons.
-Smoking is prohibited in all MIPA event facilities.
+- Possession or use of alcohol, tobacco, marijuana, illegal drugs, fireworks, guns or weapons.
+Smoking and vaping are prohibited in all MIPA event facilities.

 - Damage to university, conference facility or personal property.
-Schools/parents will be financially responsible for such damage.
+Participants, schools and parents will be financially responsible for such damage.

 - Hazing and bullying (physical, verbal or cyber-bullying)